 PR: How do you feel about the Kimball Art Center's decision not to pursue the design that won the competition?

 Bjarke Ingels: We have worked with Kimball long and hard to find a way to create a constructive dialog with the city in the hopes that we could realize the intentions of the competition design.
 Once it became clear that we needed to stay within the existing regulations we simply had no other alternative than to take a step back and deal with the new situation.
-The Kimball and BIG did the only thing possible, and now I think we have arrived at a design that can be just as striking a contribution to Part City's streetscape, if only a lot more intimate in scale than our first sketches.

 PR: Did you consider pulling out of the project in Park City when the original design was rejected?